+Agriculture is an important sector of the economy and essential to the rural ambience and beauty of the landscape.
 A primary goal of this plan is to protect agricultural resource lands and the agricultural industry.
-A productive agricultural landscape is also important to the local economy in terms of providing subsidiary tourism, recreation and other value-added opportunities.

-As of the date of adoption of this plan, there are 18,993 ha or 4.7% of ALR land within the electoral areas, as shown on Schedule D, D1 Agricultural Land Reserve and Agricultural Lands Index - Regional, with the capability for agricultural use.
+Lands designated as Agriculture have potential for a wide range of agricultural production, and as of the date of adoption of this plan, there are 18,993 ha or 4.7% of ALR land within the electoral areas, as shown on Schedule D, D1 Agricultural Land Reserve and Agricultural Lands Index - Regional, with the capability for agricultural use.
 Outside of the ALR, an additional 1,695 ha are classified as farm use in the regional district and 865 ha are in the electoral areas.
-Retaining the viability of these lands is important for providing local food security and economic diversity and for preserving valuable rural landscapes for the community.